Gustav Flatow: Biography

 After the Nazi takeover in Germany in 1933, he fled to the Netherlands to find refuge, but he was taken into custody ten years later.
-On New Year's Eve 1943, he was jailed for fleeing and in February 1944 he was deported to Theresienstadt concentration camp, a combination of concentration camp and ghetto.
+On New Year's Eve 1943, he was jailed for fleeing and in February 1944 was deported to Theresienstadt Ghetto, located in the fortress town of Terezín, in the Protectorate of Bohemia and Moravia (Nazi-occupied Czechoslovakia).
 This was the same camp to which his cousin who was in the Olympics had previously been sent.
 His cousin had already died there in 1942.
 Less than one year after his arrival, Gustav starved to death.
 He was 70 years old when he died on 29 January 1945, months before the Soviet army liberated the camp.

 In 1986, journalists discovered his urn, which is now entombed in Terezín near the site of the concentration camp.

 In 1989, he was inducted into the International Jewish Sports Hall of Fame.

 In 1997, Berlin honoured Alfred and Gustav Flatow by renaming the Reichssportfeldstraße (a lane) near the Olympic Stadium to Flatowallee (Flatow-avenue).
 There is also the Flatow-Sporthalle (sports hall) at Berlin-Kreuzberg with a commemorative plaque for both.
 The Deutsche Post issued a set of four stamps to celebrate the 100th anniversary of the modern Olympic games.
 One of the stamps honors the Flatows.